Chatham Island Karamū

 Plant Description

-Coprosma chathamica , commonly known as Chatham Islands Coprosma or Chatham Island karamū, is a large canopy tree endemic to the Chatham Islands of New Zealand.
+Coprosma chathamica , commonly known as Chatham Islands Coprosma or Chatham Island karamū, is a large canopy tree endemic to the Chatham Islands of New Zealand Discover more about native grasses.
 It can grow up to 15 meters tall with a trunk diameter of up to 600 mm.
 It has pairs of oval leaves; juvenile leaves are larger (45-75 mm by 20-45 mm) and often hairy, while adult leaves are smaller (20-35 mm by 15-30 mm), dark green, glossy, and often have wavy margins.
 The flowers are green and inconspicuous.
 The ripe fruit is yellow to yellow-red or orange, obovoid, and measures approximately 9-12 mm by 9-14 mm.
 This species is a major forest tree on the Chatham Islands, found in both coastal and inland forests, and can grow in peaty, waterlogged soils as well as on free-draining outcrops.

 Quick Facts